444mars/dunk-webscraper/README.md

 # dunk-webscraper
-webscraper for the upcoming dunk releases uplaoded on sneakernews.com
+webscrapign script for the upcoming dunk releases uplaoded on sneakernews.com

 using python
 using selenium -> "pip3 install selenium"